EricRohlfs/jetbot_wiki/Battery-Tips.md

 This page has tips related to battery charging and usage for [this battery](https://amzn.to/2WRcIUe).

-### Battery caveats

-* Outputs will momentarily power down when charger is inserted or removed

-* Outputs may power down when charger is connected.

-### Best charging practice
+### Best charging practice=

-Given the above battery caveats, we suggest the following practice for charging your battery
+We suggest the following practice for charging your battery

 1. Shutdown JetBot (from Jupyter Lab terminal)